cds-snc/notification-documentation/src/en/send.md

 **personalisation (optional)**

-If a template has placeholder fields for personalised information such as name or reference number, you must provide their values in a dictionary with key value pairs.
+Use `personalisation` if a template has placeholder fields for personalised information such as name or reference number, you must provide their values in a dictionary with key value pairs.
 For example:

 ```json
 "personalisation": {